 Agents have positions in the Grid that are managed by the PositionState.
 Agents can be configured with an initial position, which is where they will start at the beginning of each episode.
 If they are not given an initial position, then they will start at a random cell in the grid.
+The order in which agents are placed at the beginning of an episode can be randomized with the randomize_placement_order parameter.
 Agents can overlap according to the Grid's overlapping configuration.
 For example, consider the following setup: